Disability Insurance Lawyer Serving Broward County & Palm Beach County

 Despite paying premiums faithfully every year, it’s not always easy to retrieve the benefits you are entitled to.
 The claims process can be complex and insurance companies will sometimes deny or delay valid claims.

 The process of appealing your disability insurance claim denial will vary depending on whether you have purchased disability insurance through a private insurer or obtained benefits through your employer.

 If your employer provided you with a Long-Term Disability Plan as an employee benefit, a federal law known as ERISA (Employee Retirement Income Security Act) applies.
 If you purchased Long-Term Disability insurance directly from an insurer or insurance agent, the laws of Florida will most likely apply.

 Common conditions that qualify as disabilities include:

-If you depend on long-term group disability benefits from a private-sector employment-based plan, your benefits are most likely being regulated by ERISA.
+If you depend on long-term group disability benefits from a private-sector an attorney can greatly help you with getting disability benefits approved are most likely being regulated by ERISA.

 The Employee Retirement Income Security Act of 1974 (“ERISA”) is a complex federal law that was originally designed to protect employees’ access to disability in the event of a serious injury or prolonged illness.